Reserve Tours in Advance

 Birding By Boat

 The Bruce Peninsula is on a major North American bird migration corridor, known as the ‘Huron Fringe’.
 The Fishing Islands where we tour include the islands, coastal wetlands and the reefs and shoals that are the location of nesting sites for a number of species, particularly in May and June.
-Great blue herons, white egrets […]
+Great blue herons nest in […]

 Zen Out on Lake Huron